Calendar Math 5th Grade

 It’s calendar time in a kindergarten classroom, and many teachers think the only place for a calendar is in a lower elementary classroom.

-Surprisingly, calendar time can have a place in an upper-grade classroom.
+Surprisingly, calendar time can have a place in an upper-grade classroom too.

-As we start a new year, can I challenge you to give it a try?
+I want to challenge you to give the calendar a try.
 Commit to doing it every day for a month and you may find that you love this time as much as I did.

 You really don’t need much to get started.
 All you need is a…..